-Watching television is an experience shared by the vast majority of children and adults.
-It is convenient, inexpensive, available, and attractive.
-Television can be enormously entertaining for children and can teach them some things, but too frequently it is used as a substitute for other activities.
+Watching television is something most children and adults do.
+It is convenient, inexpensive, available, and appealing.
+Television can be very entertaining for children and can teach them some things.
+But too often it is used as a substitute for other activities.

-Excessive television viewing may cause some of the following problems:
+Too much television watching may cause some of the following problems:

-Below are some tips for establishing appropriate television viewing by your children:
+Below are some tips for setting up appropriate television watching by your children:

 Committee on Public Education.
 Children, adolescents, and television.
 Pediatrics.
 2001;107:423-426.